tomerfiliba/tomerfiliba.github.io/blog/_scrap/Wizard-Toolkit.md

 tags: [python]
 ---

-Following my [/blog/Deducible-UI] post, and following some of the criticism it had received, I'd like to share something I've been working on (read: *experimenting with*) at my work place.
+Following my [Deducible UI post](/blog/Deducible-UI), and following some of the criticism it had received, I'd like to share something I've been working on (read: *experimenting with*) at my work place.
 You see, we have some "interactive wizards" that storage admins use to connect storage arrays to their hosts (say, a DB server).
 These wizards prompt you with questions like your username, the name of the pool/volume, whether it's an iSCSI or a Fiber Channel connection, etc., and then they go and perform what you've asked for.